ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 * 2020    Outstanding TA awards
 * 2020    Qidong Scholarship
 * 2021    Baidu's Global Top 100 Chinese Rising Stars in AI
+* 2021    Outstanding Doctoral Dissertation in Tsinghua University (top 7 in the department)
+* 2021    Outstanding Doctoral Graduate in Tsinghua University (top 3 in the department)

 Media Coverage
 =====